-The global COVID-19 pandemic has placed a significant burden on healthcare systems around the globe that are straining to handle the volumes of ill patients requiring life-saving treatment.
-We commend healthcare workers around the world who are directly helping hundreds of thousands of infected patients during these uncertain times.
-Several countries have experienced or are preparing for shortages of critical medical equipment such as surgical masks, face shields, life-saving ventilators, or even the physical space and beds for patients.
+The global COVID-19 pandemic has placed a significant burden on healthcare systems worldwide that are straining to handle the volumes of patients requiring life-saving treatment.
+We commend healthcare workers who are directly helping hundreds of thousands of infected patients during these uncertain times.
+Several countries have experienced, or are preparing for, shortages of critical medical equipment such as surgical masks, face shields, and life-saving ventilators.
+Some even struggle to provide the physical space and beds for patients.
 These seemingly fundamental necessities become a priority in a world of increasingly high-tech healthcare equipment.

-Many governments and health institutions have significantly reduced or eliminated elective medical procedures in response to the spreading virus, rightly saving valuable equipment and space for infected patients.
-While 3D-printed anatomical models are often applicable in an acute-care setting, elective procedures carry the most significant percentage of the case volumes in the applications supported by 3D printing in the hospital.
+Many governments and health institutions have reduced or eliminated elective medical procedures in response to the spreading virus, justifiably saving valuable equipment and space for infected patients.
+While 3D-printed anatomical models are often applicable in an acute-care setting, for the most part elective procedures represent the most significant percentage of case volumes supported by 3D printing in the hospital.
 The shift in clinical priorities in response to COVID-19 provides the opportunity for these 3D-printing resources including software, equipment, and skilled personnel to be used in other ways.

 Decentralized manufacturing advantages

-With this recent growth in hospitals applying 3D printing resources closer to the point-of-care, there is an opportunity to take advantage of this distributed network of 3D printers and shift from printing traditional anatomical models and associated devices to critically needed equipment during the crisis.
+With this recent growth in hospitals applying 3D printing resources closer to the point-of-care, there is an opportunity to take advantage of this distributed network of 3D printers.
+With less immediate demands to print traditional anatomical models while elective surgeries are suspended, the equipment can be reallocated to manufacture critically needed equipment during the crisis.
 Digital files can easily be shared via the web and manufactured where and when they are needed using 3D printing.

 Necessity is the mother of invention